arvidn/libtorrent/branches/RC_0_15/docs/manual.rst

 to verify all downloaded data.
 It may be useful to turn this off for performance profiling and simulation scenarios.
 Do not disable the hash check for regular bittorrent clients.

+``max_suggest_pieces`` is the max number of suggested piece indices received from a peer that's remembered.
+If a peer floods suggest messages, this limit prevents libtorrent from using too much RAM.
+It defaults to 10.

 pe_settings
 ===========